|Basic MSM test||N/A||1 test kit||£119.00|

 To use the urine test, begin by washing your hands.
 Squeeze the sides of the urine collection box to open and expand it.
 When you are ready, use this to collect the beginning of your urine stream, emptying the rest into the toilet.
 With care, pour the urine into the plastic container and seal the lid shut.
 Place the sample into the sealed bag provided.

 For the oral swab, unscrew the lid of the container to pull out the swab, taking care not to touch the end of it.
-Place it into your mouth and ensure you swill it around the key areas: the tonsils, uvula and posterior wall.
+Place it into your mouth and ensure you swill it around the 5 key areas indicated in the instructions: the tonsils, uvula and posterior wall.
 Once you have done this, place the swab back into the container and seal the lid shut.

 To use the anal swab, wash your hands before you begin and try to relax into a comfortable position.
 Unscrew the lid of the container to pull out the swab and gently insert it into the tip of the anus.
 Rotate it slightly as you remove it, placing it carefully back into the container and sealing the lid shut.

 The comprehensive STI testing kit provides you with everything needed to test for a wide variety of sexually transmitted infections.
-The test is delivered to you, providing instructions on how to use it.
+The test is delivered directly to you and includes full instructions on how to use it.
 After you have completed the test, place your samples into the secure return packaging, ensuring they are labelled correctly and send them to our lab.
 When they arrive, they will be examined accordingly and your results will be sent out to you.

 Your results will be sent to you by text message within 2-3 days.
 If you did not provide a phone number then they will be emailed to you.

 The best way to protect against STIs is to practice safe sex and use a condom.
 Condoms are the only form of contraception to provide protection against STIs.
-If you are having casual sex with multiple partners, it is recommended that you use a condom for genital, anal and oral sex.
+If you are having casual sex with multiple partners, it is recommended that you use a condom for genital, anal and oral sex and to change condoms between partners.

 This testing kit provides a more comprehensive STI check, beyond the most common types of sexually transmitted infections.
-It is particularly suitable for men who have sex with men as it tests for STIs which are transmitted during oral and anal sex.
+It is particularly suitable for men who have sex with men as it tests for STIs which are transmitted during oral and anal sex, and for infections that are more common in men who have sex with men.

 The test is confidential and your results will not be shared with anyone without your consent.